Annual Report

 TeenHope staff

 A student scheduled her first counseling appointment as a result of her TeenHope screening.
-Her mother was very concerned that the screening revealed her daughter was cutting, feeling depressed and had thoughts of suicide.
-Her grades had been slipping and she was struggling with finding a positive peer group at school.
+Her mother was very concerned that the screening revealed her daughter was cutting, feeling depressed, and was having thoughts of suicide.
+Her grades had been slipping and she was struggling to find a positive peer group at school.
 She attended counseling sessions over the course of two years and learned to reduce feelings of anxiety and depression while also learning to identify healthy relationships and address blended family issues.
-As a result, her grades not only improved, but she enrolled in honor level courses and began excelling in art classes.
-At the end of counseling she was able to identify and apply strategies of resiliency.
+As a result, her grades not only improved, but she enrolled in honor-level courses and began excelling in art classes.
+At the end of counseling, she was able to identify and apply strategies of resiliency.

 TeenHope staff